apokalyps1/Blog/README.md

 # Blog
-This is my blog websites code where I publish articles and general stuff, coded from the ground up
+This is my blog websites code where I publish articles and general stuff, coded from the ground up.